 There are two common ways in which you can use a computer to play Go with other people over the Internet - real-time and correspondence.
 On a real-time server, both players are logged on at once, possibly playing under a strict time limit.
 With correspondence play, players do not need to be logged on at the same time, they simply send their move at their leisure.

-By far the most common way to get a game of Go on the Internet is by the use of a real-time Go server.
+By far the most common way to get a game of Go on the Internet is by using a real-time Go server.
+All the ones described here use English as the main language, but there are other servers in Japanese, Korean and Chinese.
 Here are some general notes for using all such servers .